gaxmann/suhr/README.md

 I've been living with this clock for seven years, and it has taught me a lot.
 It helps reconnect with natural rhythms – not just daily, but seasonally.
 It's also fascinating for children to understand the movements of the stars intuitively.

+Since June 2025 Sun Clock is available as an Android app.
 The app is also known as: astronomical clock, astronomy app, horologium, horologion, orloj, astrolabe, star clock, sky clock, single-hand clock, solar clock.

 ---